This information will help you prepare for your upper gastrointestinal (GI) series at Memorial Sloan Kettering (MSK).

 You will have your procedure at 425 East 67th Street between First and York Avenues.
 This is a side entrance of the main MSK building.
 Take the A elevator to the 2nd floor.

 You will change into a hospital gown and remove all your jewelry and dentures.
 Your radiologist will review the procedure with you and answer your questions.
-You will be given barium, a white, chalk-like liquid, to drink.
+You will get barium, a white, chalk-like liquid, to drink.
 Your radiologist will tell you when and how much of it to drink.

 You will be helped onto the x-ray table and helped to lie flat on your back.
 Your radiologist will watch the barium move through your esophagus, stomach, and small intestine on x-ray.
 You may be asked to change positions or to stand, if you can.
 This will help the barium coat your intestines.